In-Jee/DoAgram/README.md

 - DoAgram can be used as a dataset with an image file.

 ## References
-[1] In-Jee Jung, Wan-Ho Cho, A novel visual representation method for multi-dimensional sound scene analysis in source localization problem, Mechanical Systems and Signal Processing, 208, 110977 (2024), https://doi.org/10.1016/j.ymssp.2023.110977 <br/>
+[1] In-Jee Jung, Wan-Ho Cho, A novel visual representation method for multi-dimensional sound scene analysis in source localization problem, _Mechanical Systems and Signal Processing_, 208, 110977 (2024), https://doi.org/10.1016/j.ymssp.2023.110977 <br/>
-[2] In-Jee Jung, Wan-Ho Cho, Proc.
-The Journal of Acoustical Society of Korea, Jeju, Korea (2024) (Submitted) </br>
+[2] In-Jee Jung, Wan-Ho Cho, _Proc.
+The Journal of Acoustical Society of Korea_, Jeju, Korea (2024) (Submitted) </br>
-[3] In-Jee Jung, Wan-Ho Cho, Proc.
-Internoise 2024, Nantes, France (2024).
+[3] In-Jee Jung, Wan-Ho Cho, _Proc.
+Internoise 2024_, Nantes, France (2024).
 (Submitted) </br>